iganeshk/2d-protein-sequence-folding-sequential-sampling/README.md

 ```
 python sequence_plot.py plot HPPPHHHPH
 ```
-This command will only plot if the conformations of the sequence exists in the executing directory else ask to generate again.
+This command will only plot if the conformations of the sequence exists in the executing directory else prompt to generate again.

 ## Acknowledgments